Abelian varieties with prescribed embedding and full embedding degrees: 11 11 The ordinary case

 \underline{Case 1}: $g= 2$

-Since $\pi$ is constructed as the reflex norm of a primitive CM type, we have $\bq(\pi) = L$.
-In particular, if $L$ is biquadratic, so is $\bq(\pi)$.
-If $g = 2$, it follows from Theorem 13.3 and Lemma 12.1 of [How95] that there exists a Jacobian of a curve in the same isogeny class as $B$ over $\bFp$.
+It follows from Theorem 13.3 of [How95] that there exists a Jacobian of a curve in the same isogeny class as $B$ over $\bFp$.
 Furthermore, this curve is hyperelliptic since it is smooth projective of genus two.

+In particular, if $L$ is not biquadratic, Lemma 12.1 of [How95] implies that there exists a principally polarized abelian variety $B_1$ over $\bFp$ that is isogenous to $B$.
+Now, by ([How95], Theorem 1.3), $B_1$ is the Jacobian of a hyperelliptic curve $C_1$ over $\bFp$, which completes the proof.

-\underline{Case 1}: $g= 3$
+\underline{Case 2}: $g= 3$

-Since $\dim B$ dimension is odd, Theorem 1.2 of [How95] implies that there exists a principally polarized abelian $\wti{B}$ over $\bFp$ that is isogenous to $B$.
-It is well-known that every principally polarized abelian variety of dimension $\leq 3$ over an algebraically closed field is the Jacobian of some smooth projective curve.
+Since $B$ is simple of odd dimension, Theorem 1.2 of [How95] implies that there exists a principally polarized abelian $\wti{B}$ over $\bFp$ that is isogenous to $B$.
+It is well-known that every simple principally polarized abelian variety of dimension $\leq 3$ over an algebraically closed field is the Jacobian of some smooth projective curve.
 Hence, there exists a prime power $q$ such that $\wti{B}\times_{\bFp} \bFq$ is the Jacobian of a smooth projective genus three curve that is either hyperelliptic or planar quartic.\end{prf}